 You can use bigger pieces of dough to cook a bigger pizza to share with the whole family, given that your grill has enough space for a full pizza.
 Once you taste this recipe, though, you might not want to share any pieces, regardless of how big your pizza is.

-This chopped brisket grilled pizza is a tried and true winning combination that is a sure-fire win in my book.
+This grilled chopped brisket pizza is a favorite combination that is a sure-fire win in my book.
 Here’s what it includes:

 - Bbq sauce